 Kendal, Cumbria

-In a Lyth valley village on the edge of the Lake District, Becky and Ash Dewar have transformed a 16th-century hostelry into an 'always welcoming' village pub.
+In a Lyth valley village on the edge of the Lake District, Becky and Ash Dewar have transformed a 16th-century hostelry into a welcoming village pub.
 The beamed bar in the former 16th-century hostelry has cask ales, craft beers and cocktails made with locally produced spirits.

 The Swan Hotel & Spa